mobilecoinofficial/full-service/README.md

     ```
 - From outside the `mob` container, there are potentially extra steps
     - If running local network, copy the `ingest-enclave.css` file from the mobilecoin network build to where you want the runscript to pick it up from
-    ** IMPORTANT: make sure you local instance of the local network is running before running full-service against it **
+    ** IMPORTANT: make sure your local instance of the local network is running before running full-service against it **
     ```sh
     cp ./target/docker/release/ingest-enclave.css ~/.mobilecoin/local
     ```